Senior Engineering Manager

 Such a good dog, but he sometimes sits onkjf ssadkl

 HHi there!
-I'm currently the Senior Engineering Manager in charge of development at Syncta.
-Syncta provides mobile software for backflow testers and water purveyors, and I lead the development of our Ruby on Rails app.
-If you've made it this far, feel free to drop me a line.
-Send me an email and I'll speak with you soon 👍.
+I'm currently the Software Engineering Manager in charge of development at Syncta.
+We provide mobile software for backflow testers and water purveyors, and I lead the development of our Ruby on Rails app.
+If you've made it this far, drop me a line.
+Send an email and I'll speak with you soon 👍.